findkim/terraform-consul-consul-nia/README.md

 Terraform module manages a PAN-OS Next Generation Firewall security policy rule for Consul services.
-It creates a security policy on a dynamic address group that is filtered by address objects with the `consul-nia` tag.
+It creates a security policy on a dynamic address group that is filtered by address objects with the `consul-terraform-sync` tag.

 The module creates the following resources:
-* Application object representing Consul NIA
+* Application object representing Consul Terraform Sync
-* Security policy rule for Consul services mantained by Consul NIA
+* Security policy rule for Consul services mantained by Consul Terraform Sync
 * Administrative tag used for dynamic address group filtering
 * Dynamic address group for the Consul services
 * Address objects for each address of the Consul services

-~> **Note** Commits are handled out-of-band from Terraform and can be done manually (through the firewall web UI or executing a [commit script](https://www.terraform.io/docs/providers/panos/index.html#commits)) or can be managed by Consul NIA when run in automation.
+~> **Note** Commits are handled out-of-band from Terraform and can be done manually (through the firewall web UI or executing a [commit script](https://www.terraform.io/docs/providers/panos/index.html#commits)) or can be managed by Consul Terraform Sync when run in automation.

 ## Usage